Watts On Logo

 We understand the adverse impact of climate change and inefficient energy supply to rural communities in Africa, which further ads to the difficulties children face in getting an education.
 Our program aims to ensure the very basics of light access to students living off grid.
 By providing the tools needed to study, complete assignments and perform more effectively we hope to better equip students with the necessary resources to get an education and excel in their dreams.

-Our portable solar light distribution and sensitization program aims to reach 2,500+ homes where students reside, without access to electricity, in the region of Northern Kenya.
-Through this initiative over 12,500 people living in the surrounding area will benefit.
+Our portable solar light distribution and sensitization program aims to reach 15,000 homes where students reside without access to electricity in Kenya.
+Through this initiative over 75,000 people will benefit.
 (An estimated 5 family members benefit, per solar light.)

 Families currently use wood burning materials collected from the forest and purchase kerosene for lighting and cooking fuel.